MicrosoftDocs/learn/learn-pr/advocates/send-crop-weather-alerts/includes/2-application-architecture.md

 When you send a text message to Twilio to subscribe to temperature notifications, Twilio can make a web request to another function that uses an HTTP trigger.

-In this unit, you looked at the features of the application.
+In this unit, we looked at the features of the application.
 Next, you'll create an Azure Maps account and set it up to get geocoding and location information for your application.